 Although recorded history tells a much shorter story, as you’ll soon read, rain gutters have been around for 2,000 years or longer.
+So gutter origins go back farther than you may imagine.
 Think of it this way.
 Let’s say the year is 3,000BC and you live somewhere far away from a water source.
 You have to get up early and carry heavy water from a well or from a running stream.
 Or perhaps from a body of water such as a lake or a dirty pond that is of questionable quality.

 Then one day you notice clean rain water falling from the sky and you begin pondering.
 “What if I were to divert that water from the roof into something close and save it for later?”
 And thus rain gutters were born of a necessity for survival.